mrzeszewski/gis-course/README.md

 6. Transforming real world questions into GIS abstracts (_an introduction to spatial analysis and the way we think about spatial problems_)
 7. Creating distance based buffers (_Vector/Geoprocessing tools/Buffer_)
 8. Using buffer polygons to find points and object that fulfill various criteria with two different tools (_1.
 Vector/Research Tool/Select by location; 2.Count points in polygon_)
-9. Create isochrones (_Catchments_) to approximate real-world distances (_Location Lab plugi_n)
+9. Create isochrones (_Catchments_) to approximate real-world distances (_Location Lab plugin_)
 10. Bonus – create an interactive web map (_qgis2web plugin_)

-_```Task 1: Group exercise.
+**```Task 1: Group exercise.
 Create a map showing fire emergency readiness of Kiel kindergartens using locations of fire  hydrants and fire stations.
-Assume that an object is close enough to fire hydrant if it is within 100 meters and close enough to fire station when it is within 5 minutes travel distance.```_
+Assume that an object is close enough to fire hydrant if it is within 100 meters and close enough to fire station when it is within 5 minutes travel distance.```**

+## Part 2 – Using remote data sources: WMS and WFS.
+What we will learn:
+1. Searching for remote data services and reading _GetCapabities_ outputs.
+2. Attaching remote WMS and WFS services to QGIS data sources.
+3.

 ## Useful links and resources